bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 # CTDizzle User Manual

 ## 10/04/17 Note to THS
 I've added some more pictures.
 You can use them as a guide, but please make sure you are following the pinout guide (similar to the breadboard testing).
-Please read the instructions carefully.
+Use a multi-meter to help determine if you made the right pin connection.
+If you solder incorrectly, it will take hours to desolder and fix.
+Please read the guide and follow the pinouts carefully.
+Trace the path of the connections in your head!

 ## THS Checklist